luiscruz/course_sustainableSE/2024/p1_measuring_software/g5_Notion.md

 Our metrics confirm what was already clear from the plots.
 The desktop application has a higher energy consumption, while at the same time having a vastly larger variance.

-Moreover, after comparing the calculations with a Welch t-test with a p-value < 0.05, we get the following results: t= 43.1496, standard error of difference = 3.716 with p-value < 0.0001 which means that the difference is not by chance and is extremely statistically significant.
-Thus we can reject our null hypothesis and conclude that the desktop is way less energy-efficient than the web version.

 ## Discussion